KEITHBOTTLNEKK/Bottlnekk2h/WEBHOOK_SETUP.md

      "email": "{{contact.email}}",
      "phone": "{{contact.phone}}",
      "company": "{{contact.company_name}}",
+     "diagnosticId": "{{contact.diagnosticId}}",
      "webhookSecret": "YOUR_WEBHOOK_SECRET"
    }
    ```
    Replace `YOUR_WEBHOOK_SECRET` with the actual secret you configured.

+   **Note**: The `diagnosticId` is passed from the booking calendar URL and should be captured in a custom field or contact field.

 7. **Save and Publish**
    - Click **Save**